DavidOrchard/chatterbackbone/README.md

 Model Chaining/Inheritance of properties requires extra work.
 Trying to make Model A and B then C that extends either A or B (ie, config) doesn't work out of the box.
 C = A.extend({propC:foo}); doesn't show propC in C, and C = A.extend({defaults:{propC:foo}}) blows away A's defaults.
 The solution is ConfigModel = ConfigDev.extend({defaults: _.extend({},ConfigDev.prototype.defaults, generalConfig)}).
 I think it's broken that extending one model requires a manual extension in each subclass.
 It's called EXTENSION people.

 ####Require
+I got into circular dependencies a couple times, such as App depends upon Login which depends upon App, or FeedView depends upon PosterView which depends upon FeedView.
+But these were simply solved by introducing a 3rd module (globals in the former), or correctly passing models and then using events in the latter.

 require.js behaves randomly on loading a js/newsfeedstatic.js file.
 On localhost it loads but on Heroku the reference fails.
 I'll load staticly for now

 ####Deployment